EN-Liu/DO-Kubernetes-Challenge/README.md

-# Log-monitoring-k8s
+# Kubernetes Logging using Elastic Cloud on Kubernetes (ECK)
-The DigitalOcean Kubernetes Challenge
+## The DigitalOcean Kubernetes Challenge